avocado-framework/avocado/docs/source/Introduction.rst

 Avocado is composed by:

 * A test runner that lets you execute tests.
-Those tests can be either written in your language of choice, or use the Python API available.
+Those tests can be either written in your language of choice, or be written in Python and use the available libraries.
 In both cases, you get facilities such as automated log and system information collection.

 * APIs that help you write tests in a concise, yet expressive way.
   The Test API is the whole set of modules, classes and functions available